oKermorgant/simple_launch/README.md

 - `launch_dir` is its directory inside the package share (`None` to have it found)
 - `launch_arguments` is a list of arguments to pass to the included launch file

+### Call a service at launch

+This line runs a temporary client that wait for a service and calls it when available:

+`sl.service(server, request = None)` where

+- server is the path to some service
+- request is a dictionary representing the service request.
+If `None` or incomplete, will use the service request default values.

+The service type is deduced when it becomes available.

 ### Robust types for parameters

 In the launch API, differents types are expected for: